 - No beer on this trip.
 Park rules prohibit any food, drink, tobacco or disposable items on the river — and there may be inspections.
 This is what keeps the river clean.

 - Don’t worry about gators.
 The water is generally too cold for them.

 - Information from the park concessions: View the website, call 386-497-1500 or email [email protected]

 - Ichetucknee Springs State Park website

-- Tubing during the off-season: You can tube off-season, but the northern section of the river is closed to tubes.
+- Tubing during the off-season: You can tube off-season, but the northern section of the river is still closed to tubes.
 The shuttle, wristband and tube operation is available.